The changing nature of corporate governance

 One point to note is that private companies have a different corporate governance standard than public companies, said Anderson.
 “Private companies in this space, especially growing private companies, can get away with a lot more than your average listed company.”

-One reason, she suggested, is the transparency required in the U.S. around how shareholders vote on public company proxy votes.
+A reason for this, she suggested, is the transparency required in the U.S. around how shareholders vote on public company proxy votes.
 “That has created a system of checks and balances and pressures when asset managers are ‘too friendly’ or ‘too light’ on something.
 We get evaluated, for instance, on how we vote on compensation or shareholder proposals.”

 On the flip side, there are no shareholder rights in private companies.
 “They pass everything by written consent.
 Frankly, it just means that you don’t have to disclose to all your investors.”